 The costs that you see in this section, are the ones that you have added from the global costs section in the plugin settings.

-From the product edit page > Booking Costs > “Advanced price rules” you can set special prices for this product specifically.
+From the product edit page > Booking Options > Costs > “Advanced price rules” you can set special prices for this product specifically.